MichaelKasper1/Cancer_Dependency_Predictor/README.md

 ### Active Project

 Please note that this project is still in development.
 Some features are still in testing.
-Clone the repo and use the information under "develop" to download dependencies and run app locally if interested.
+Clone the repo and use the information under "develop" to download dependencies and run the application.

 ### Introduction